 - Work out your cashflow - be realistic.
 If a debtor is due to pay your company in 30 days check whether they are happy with the invoice and goods, check when they think they will pay.
 Then add on 10 days at least for a safe margin.

 - Build a daily cashflow, if you cannot write spreadsheets use a simple form on a sheet of paper, but update every figure as you go.
-Why not visit our shop to buy 90 day rolling cashflow model designed by experts for just this purpose, its free.
+Why not download our 90 day rolling cashflow model designed by experts for just this purpose, its free.

 - Not over promise.
 If it looks like you can pay all key creditors in 30-60 days ask for 60-90 days.
 Creditors will usually be happy to work with you if you are honest.